developmentseed/federated-collection-discovery/README.md

-This will use the `FEDERATED_STAC_API_URLS` and `FEDERATED_CMR_URLS` environment variables defined in [docker-compose.yaml](./docker-compose.yaml) to search across the Earth Search STAC (from E84), the eoapi.dev STAC, and NASA's CMR.
+This will use the `FEDERATED_STAC_API_URLS` and `FEDERATED_CMR_URLS` environment variables defined in [docker-compose.yaml](./docker-compose.yaml) to search across NASA's MAAP STAC API and VEDA STAC API, and ESA's STAC API.

 Stop the services: